Kapha-Balancing Recipe: Red Lentil Lemongrass Soup

 - 4 tablespoons cilantro (or to taste)

-In a blender, add the sunflower oil, onion, lemongrass, ginger, turmeric, chili, lime leaf, and garlic.
+In a blender, combine the sunflower oil, onion, lemongrass, ginger, turmeric, chili, lime leaf, and garlic.
 Blend to a thick paste.
-(Alternatively, you can do this with a mortar and pestle if you have the patience).
+Alternatively, you can do this with a mortar and pestle if you have the time and patience!

 Red Lentil-Lemongrass Soup

-Kapha can garnish with julienned mustard leaves (which will add even more of a kick to this dish!).
+Kapha can garnish with julienned mustard leaves for even more of a digestion-boosting kick.

 - I buy lemongrass stalks and lime leaves at my local Asian market, then freeze extras in freezer bags to make sure I have them on hand when I’m not able to get to the market.